A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

-Here the inequality is from the submodular order property of single-type CDLP. \Halmos \endproof \begin{remark} The results above hold for fractional values of $\mate$, since we can consider a large expanded ground set of $nmT/\epsilon$ items and the proof still holds for the large expanded ground set.
-When we refer to the SO property of $\hat{f}$ in later proofs, we always consider fractional values of $\mate$. \end{remark}
+Here the inequality is from the DR-SO property of single-type CDLP, $\fLP$ (Theorem \ref{thm:sof}). \Halmos \endproof \begin{remark} We can further extend the result to fractional items.
+Consider a large expanded ground set of $nmT/\epsilon$ items, where $\epsilon$ is a small positive number.
+Then this large expanded ground set still preserves DR-SO property.
+In subsequent proofs, when discussing the SO property of $\hat{f}$, we implicitly consider fractional values of $\mate$. \end{remark}